frontity/api-reference/docs-api/frontity-packages/features-packages/wp-comments.md

 ### Getting comments of a post

-We can use the `@comments/:id` handler to fetch all the comments of a specific post.
-This data will be populated to the state so then we can do `state.source.get("@comments/60");` to get the ID's of these comments.
+We can use the `@comments/:id` handler to fetch all the comments of a specific post (`actions.source.fetch("@comments/60")`).
+This data will be populated to the state so then we can do `state.source.get("@comments/60")` to get the ID's of these comments.
 With each ID we can get the details from the state at `state.source.comment[id]`

 {% hint style="info" %}
-Have a look at the "Getting Comments via the handler`@comments/:id`" diagram available in [excalidraw](https://excalidraw.com/#json=6013823009947648,zf2eqSbwJ0JHMCqHSx6_Fw)
+Have a look at the "Getting Comments via the handler`@comments/:id`" diagram available in [excalidraw](https://excalidraw.com/#json=5946337115766784,uDV5oMBePTHTX8ppRwDt5g)
 {% endhint %}

 ### Sending new comments for a post

-Every post with a comments form (to send comments) will use the `state.comments.forms[postId]` to store the data of the comment and the possible errors got when submitting the comments
+Every post with a comments' form (to send comments) will use `state.comments.forms[postId]` to store the data of the comment and the submission status

 The data at `state.comments.forms[postId]` can be updated through the action `actions.comments.updateFields()`